Strategic Analysis

 When comparing performance across regions, teams, products, or any dimension.

-Example: Compare ARPU across enterprise, mid-market, and SMB segments so that you can validate pricing strategy.
+Example: Compare revenue per customer across enterprise, mid-market, and SMB segments so that you can validate pricing strategy.

 Top-N Ranking